melanchall/drywetmidi/Docs/articles/dev/Supported-OS.md

 This article describes what operating systems the library supports and what parts of its API can be used on those systems.

 First of all, please take a look at the start of the [Project health](xref:a_develop_project_health) article which states DryWetMIDI consists of two parts logically – **Core API** and **Multimedia API**.
-Also you can see what exact classes of the library are considered a part of the Multimedia API.
 Now we can define what APIs and where you can use across different platforms:

 ## Core API